wenkokke/NLQ/talk.md

 ####4
-Now, we can use this calculus as it is to express the meanings of our example sentence -- and, yes, this is a little short and hard to read, but there's no way the full thing would fit on a slide.
-It's just important to note that the antecedent is, in order, "mary saw foxes" everywhere.
-We've just put the words in the sentence in the antecedent, basically the same as assuming that we some sort of meanings for these words.
+Now, we can use this calculus as it is to express the meanings of our example sentence -- eh, this is a little short and hard to read, but there's no way the full thing would fit on a slide.
+It's just important to note that see that the antecedent is, in order, "mary saw foxes" everywhere.
+So we've basically taken the sentence, and made it into our antecedent.
+And over each axiom, I've written the word that that axiom picks.

-Then below the proof, I'm showing just the end sequent in full.
-So we can see that, given the antecedent or sentence "mary saw foxes", we can get the meaning `((saw foxes) mary)`, which is what we want.
+Then below the proof, I'm showing the last sequent in full.
+So we can see that, given the "mary saw foxes", we can get the meaning `((saw foxes) mary)`, which is what we want.
 Kinda.
 It's good enough for now, at least.

 ---